 "...And... miss, how many people did'ya kill?"
 Irene hated it when Sophie had asked that every single night.

 "Five," Irene grunted.
-She hated braggin' about her kills.
+She hated braggin' about her kills the most.
+It was not something to be happy about.

-"Well, that's less than the last scramble," she sighed, "You'd like some tea miss?"
+"Well, that's less than the last scramble," she sighed but had a slight smile, "You'd like some tea miss?"

 "Yes please, Sophie," Irene had a faint smile.
 Sophie went to reach the antique, shiny white teapot sitting on the small table between them.
 She poured a small portion into a teacup similar to the teapot, and added a few sugar and cream.

 "There you go miss," she said and handed it to her mistress.
-Irene drank it, the warmth went through her cold veins.
+Irene drank it, the warmth traveling through her cold veins.
 Tea made her feel special, like she was the only person in the world.
-It was only the true thing that could comfort her the most.
+It was only the true thing that could comfort her the most during her hardships.

 She looked up at Sophie.
 Sophie was staring at Irene with a discombobulated face.